Alliant Energy — Renewable Energy Solutions

 Frequently asked questions

-Is the 0% VAT rate guaranteed until March 2027?
+Is the rate guaranteed until March 2027?

 The 0% rate is in primary legislation (Finance Act 2022) until 31 March 2027.
 It would require an Act of Parliament to change it before that date — which is not being proposed by any party.